Artist Credit: Kenta Miyakawa

 建築家・早稲田大学教授

-Numerous exhibitions including participating in “Civil Engineering Exhibition” in 2016 at 21_21 DESIGN SIGHT.
+He has participated in numerous exhibitions, including “Civil Engineering Exhibition,” at 21_21 DESIGN SIGHT, in 2016.
 He also held a solo exhibition at the Contemporary Art Museum, Kumamoto in 2019.
-Main publications include “Hyper Architectural Perspective Drawings: 26 Hand-Drawing Techniques for Manipulating Spatial Shapes” (Gakugei
+His work has appeared in many major publications, including “Hyper Architectural Perspective Drawings: 26 Hand-Drawing Techniques for Manipulating Spatial Shapes” (Gakugei Shuppansha, 2021).

 JANE GREALY